datagero/defi-liquidity-events-effect/README.md

 This repository is organized into several directories:

 - **:computer: Code**:

+    For detailed script descriptions please refer to the section  - [Detailed script description](#scroll-script-descriptions).

     1. **:hourglass_flowing_sand: data_sourcing_cleaning**
         - Contains a dedicated README with instructions and descriptions.
         - Includes three folders for each source (binance, etherscan, uniswap).